senecajs/seneca-in-practice/problems/transport_client/problem.md

 To solve the exercise create the solution which call the sum service using the first two arguments (use `process.argv`).

+Note that, since we have to require seneca, the seneca module must be available.
+For that, just install it in the local folder using `npm i seneca`.
+That will create a `node_module` folder with seneca and all his dependencies.

 Also, remember to `close` seneca when the clients has received the answer, otherwise the process will hangs (and you have to terminate it manually).

-If you want to test it manually, you can also change (or make a copy) of the solution of the previous exercise and make it expose the microservice through TCP, launch it with node and launch your solution directly (`node mysolution`)
+If you want to test it manually, you can also change (or make a copy) of the solution of the previous exercise and make it expose the microservice through TCP, launch it with node and then launch your solution directly (`node mysolution`).